 Of course, if you're relying on QuestDB to add

-be aware that the entire batch will be given sequential timestamps based on when
+aware that QuestDB will give the entire batch sequential timestamps based on

 InfluxDB Line Protocol (ILP) is a simple, well-known, and relatively compact data format for sending Time Series data to a database.
 That's why we decided to support it.

 That's it.
 That's the migration.
-Now all data that was previously being written to InfluxDB will now be written to QuestDB.
+All data that was previously being written to InfluxDB will now be written to QuestDB.